Salahabdalhaq/MasteringJavaScriptIn20Days/Day2.md

 # solv:

-1- num > 10 its  true because js convert the string to a number 2- isPositive is already true
+1- num > 10 its  true because js convert the string to a number .
+2- isPositive is already true.
-3- (num > 10 && isPositive) its true
+3- (num > 10 && isPositive) its true.
-4- num < 0 its false
+4- num < 0 its false.
-5- (num > 10 && isPositive) || num < 0 its  true
+5- (num > 10 && isPositive) || num < 0 its  true.
-6- value of result will be true
+6- value of result will be true .